outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

         - check if the change type handled ratio is above or below the strong ratio
         - if above, the system is 'robust'

-    - design set-sorting or value-finding function:
-        - similarity in navigation, equality in split => optimal for target value near initial split points or similar positions to the split points
-        - assumed difference embedded in pre-computation of attributes => optimal for target value with different pre-computed attribute value, or target values in similar position to values with different pre-computed attribute values or adjacent values

-        - analyze a set from:

-          - core interface: what core functions determine set generation/selection/aggregation/interaction/organization
-          - causal interface: what functions were used to generate the set
-          - intent interface: what is this set for
-          - structure interface: randomness, endpoints, subsets/split
-          - potential interface: what are the limits on this set, what is the set of possible outcomes
-          - change interface: where is the change concentrated/distributed in the set from a standard set
-          - pattern interface: what patterns do sets in this position (determined by attributes or sample subset) normally follow
-          - function interface: what functions are adjacent to the set if it has a sequence or clear function map
-          - concept interface:
-            - what specific tradeoffs/mismatches/alignments/symmetries/combinations/interactions are inherent to the problem/problem space? (specific concept filter)
-            - where is the power distributed in the set? (abstract concept filter)
-          - system interface: what variance injection points are in the set generation/selection/aggregation/interaction/organization

-        - then when you find a pattern match on an interface set, you can restrict the search to those

-        - key concepts of this problem (like the "tradeoff of search start point/split function/organization vs. performance", "subset gains", "pattern matching", and "potential worst/best case scenario of solution") should be found quickly from various interfaces:

-          - structure interface:

-            - position (sequence in the set problem space) is a determinant of adjacence/distance
-            - adjacence between start search position and final found value position is a key metric
-            - start-found adjacence can be maximized by changing input (number of start points)
-            - limits on number of processes involve ability to read a value at a given position at a time
-            - maximizing start-found adjacence requires more work (higher search processes) to produce a possible metric "lower search time"
-            - "search time" and "start point count" have a tradeoff structure

-          - potential interface:

-            - the set of possible outcomes (possible positions of value) is equal to the set's positions (indexes)
-            - how do you reduce the set of possible outcomes if the possible outcomes are an integer sequence equal to the set length
-            - subsets are a potential interim unit (based on the value count attribute) between the outcome data type (one value index) and the input data type (set)
-            - the potential of subsets of equivalent length to contain the value could be equally likely (adding randomness to search)
-            - potential injection point for pattern interface: skipping equivalent valued subsets could reduce solve time (if subsets with a certain split follow patterns as determined at search time)
-            - best case scenario in standard search (random or endpoint) is the first value in the set is the target value
-            - does subset search offer gains to random search?
-            - best case scenario of unit solution type (iterate check of value)in subset search is first value after first subset split (split in half) is the target value
-            - next best case scenario type (if the unit solution type best case scenario doesnt occur iteratively) is pattern found & used to reduce solution/search space
-            - splitting requires multiple processes
-            - pattern logging/searching requires multiple processes
-            - depending on set, either can reduce solution space with extra work
-            - there is a trade-off between work invested in pattern-checking, subset-splitting & solution space reduction potential

 ## Function Analysis

   - this interface extends the core function definition of the object format, which refers to any logical rule, and applies a comprehensive definition that can standardize & describe the function potential of other objects